We consider applications on merit and have a strong commitment to enhancing the diversity of our students.

 And you must have:

-- experience of relevant laboratory of research work relevant to the post
+- experience of research work relevant to the post

 Also, if your first language is not English: